SamarthJain77/cryptonite_taskphase_samarth/Hello_Hackers.md

 ## Process
 1. **Understanding the Prompt**:
-    - When you see the prompt `hacker@hello~intro-to-arguments:~$`, it indicates that the shell is ready to accept commands.
+    - When we see the prompt `hacker@hello~intro-to-arguments:~$`, it indicates that the shell is ready to accept commands.
     - For example:
     ```bash
     hacker@hello~intro-to-arguments:~$ echo Hello Hackers!